ogundiyantobiloba/opennms-tutorials-1/session2/README.md

 Each alarm will maintain count and a list of events contributing to the alarm state.

+In [Exercise2-2](../session2/Exercise2-2.md) we will do some simple examples inject traps into OpenNMS.

-In [Exercise2-2](../session2/Exercise2-2.md) we will do some simple examples to help explain OpenNNMS traps and alarms.
+In [Exercise2-3](../session2/Exercise2-3.md) we will do some simple examples to help explain how  OpenNNMS traps and alarms are configured.

+In the next [Session 3](../session3/README.md) we will consolidate our learning with a more complex example which imports events from an SNMP MIB.